 Some people get out of bed each day and achieve their goals to get that warm, promising feeling of accomplishment.
 Others still reach their goals to get a tangible reward—a bonus, a pay raise or an award.

 Which is best?
 As this study found, it’s both:

 “Given the growing needs for organizations to retain [their] best employees in the face of competition, the findings of the study suggest that certain variables are crucial in influencing employees’ decision to either leave or remain in an organization…It is only a comprehensive blend of intrinsic and extrinsic motivational variables that can enhance retention and reduce the high rate of employee turnover in our various organizations.”

 Source: “Employee Retention and Turnover: Using Motivational Variables As a Panacea,” African Journal of Business Management

-To maximize the potential of your people, take a look at Motivology®, the art and science of motivation that creates the potential for powerful results.
-As our very own brand of motivation, Motivology identifies and balances the internal and external motivators needed to align and motivate your people and significantly boost your bottom line.
+To maximize the potential of your people, identify and balance the internal and external motivators needed to align and motivate your people and significantly boost your bottom line.